eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wkh: 'Inkscape Studio Week #2'
       mon:
         - date: 2017-10-16
-          desc: 'SVG semantics'
+          desc: 'SVG semantics + Legends'
-          assign: [ 'Continue your SVG work in Inkscape.
-Come prepared to bring your laptop to work on your data visualization in Inkscape.
-I will field questions throughout class.' ]
+          readings: [ 'TBA' ]
+          assign: [ 'Create a legend for your chart.
+Be sure all marks and attributes are located in a functional location on your SVG document.' ]
+          other: [ 'We will review some legends by Lupi and Posavec in class to develop some strategies.' ]
       wed:
         - date: 2017-10-18
           desc: 'Inkscape tips'